ballerina-platform/openapi-tools/module-ballerina-openapi/Module.md

                [--mode service|client ]
                [(-o|--output): output file path]
 ```
-Generates both the Ballerina service and Ballerina client stub for a given OpenAPI file.
+Generates both the Ballerina service and Ballerina client stubs for a given OpenAPI file.

 This `-i <openapi-contract-path>` parameter of the command is mandatory.
 It will get the path to the
  OpenAPI contract file (i.e., `my-api.yaml` or `my-api.json`) as an input.